maureen-zhang/Pyrolitics/README.md

 A test version for Erdos 2025 Data science project Pyrolitics.
 Below is the real deal:
 # Pyrolitics: A Study on Wildfire Impact Prediction with Electric Power Usage
 ## Thrive or Survive: Predicting the Health of Trees following Forest Fires in Washington
-A project by @Junhui Shi @Malik Tuerkoen @Marco Lopez @Faycal Chaouqui @Maureen Zhang
+A project by Maureen Zhang, Faycal Chaouqui, Marco Lopez, Malik Tuerkoen, Junhui Shi.

 ## Overview
 - Introduce background on recent wildfire, on elctric companay, etc. Cite sources.